-In all your applications except Note Pad and Memo Pad, you can attach a note to a record.
+In applications except Memo Pad and Note Pad, you can attach a note to a record.
 A note can be up to several thousand characters long.
 For example, for an appointment in Date Book, you can attach a note with directions to the location.